The Line, Saudi Arabia: Feasibility

-Alleged scaling back
+Reported scaling back

-In April 2024, it was reported that the project had been "scaled back" after foreign direct investment investors had not "bought into the crown prince's vision", according to Torbjorn Soltvedt, principal analyst at risk consultancy firm Maplecroft.
+In April 2024, it was reported that the project had been "scaled back."
+According to Torbjorn Soltvedt, principal analyst at risk consultancy firm Maplecroft, foreign investors had shown limited interest in the crown prince's vision for the project.
 Fluctuating global oil prices had contributed to the decision.
-The Line was expected to complete an initial section of 2.4 km in length by 2030, with a population of 300,000 rather than the intended 1.5 million.

-The Saudi minister of economy and planning rejected the claims of scaling back.
+The Saudi Minister of Economy and Planning, Faisal F. Alibrahim, disputed reports of scaling back.
 He said in an interview during a World Economic Forum special meeting in Riyadh in 2024 that "For NEOM, the projects, the intended scale is continuing as planned.
 There is no change in scale".
 As of October 2024, Saudi Arabia intended to complete a 5 km central segment of The Line by 2030.
 Completion of the full 170 km project was rescheduled for 2045.
+According to CNBC, in July 2025, Saudi Arabia’s sovereign wealth fund used consulting firms to conduct a strategic review into the feasibility of The Line as part of “common practice” strategic checks on long-term megaprojects.

-It was reported in August 2025 that Saudi Arabia's sovereign wealth fund had written down $8 billion from major projects, including the Neom development.
+The Times reported in August 2025 that Saudi Arabia's sovereign wealth fund had written down $8 billion from major projects, including the Neom development.
 According to The Times, "many of the projects faced delays and cost overruns and had reportedly been scaled back."
-Neom faced "repeated delays" after other infrastructure projects were given priority.
+The report added that Neom faced "repeated delays" after other infrastructure projects were given priority.

+On September 16, 2025, the Saudi sovereign wealth fund PIF suspended work on the construction project until further notice.
+The PIF is expected to spend $16 billion on the task of cancelling contracts and remediating the effects of shutting down the project.

 Planning

-The Line contains elements of architectural ideas from the industrial era.
+The Line concept contained elements of architectural ideas from the industrial era.